Functional renormalization group without functional integrals: implementing Hilbert space projections for strongly correlated electrons via Hubbard X-operators: Simple applications

 Recall that according to Eq.~\eqref{eq:FSzero}, we have constructed our counter-term such that for vanishing temperature the Fermi surface is given by $t_{ \bd{k}_F} = \mu$.
 To explicitly calculate the chemical potential $\mu$ for a given lattice filling we should integrate the flow equation \eqref{eq:muflow} for the counter-term.
 The results of this calculation will be reported elsewhere \cite{Rueckriegel23}.
 As an estimate we may use the approximate equation of state \eqref{eq:eos1a} with $ n \approx n_0 $; see Fig.~\ref{fig:damping}.

 Our results (\ref{eq:Gret}--\ref{eq:dampingres}) imply that at zero temperature the $t$ model supports well-defined quasi-particles in the sense that the quasi-particle residue is finite and the ratio $\gamma_{\bd{k}} / \xi_{\bd{k}}$ of the quasi-particle damping to the excitation energy becomes arbitrarily small for $\bd{k} \rightarrow \bd{k}_F$, provided that the density of states is finite.
-In this respect, the hidden Fermi liquid~\cite{Anderson08,Anderson09,Casey11} in the $t$ model behaves just like an ordinary Fermi liquid.
+Thus we find the ground state of the $t$ model to be a hidden Fermi liquid~\cite{Anderson08,Anderson09,Casey11}, which in this respect behaves just like an ordinary Fermi liquid.
 However, due to the projected Hilbert space Luttinger's theorem is violated in a hidden Fermi liquid.

 Let us conclude this section with a caveat.
 Within our level-1 truncation of the FRG flow equations the effective interaction does not have any momentum dependence, so that our self-energy depends only on frequency.
 While in reduced dimensions this approximation is probably not justified, we expect it to be valid in three and higher dimensions because in the limit of infinite dimensions (which can be realized by a proper rescaling of the hopping) the self-energy of the Hubbard model is known to be momentum-independent~\cite{Metzner89, Georges96}.
 Unfortunately, the limit of infinite on-site repulsion is not easily accessible within dynamical mean-field theory, so that we cannot compare the results obtained in this section with numerical calculations based on dynamical mean-field theory.